nmdp-bioinformatics/hml-to-fhir/What_needs_adding.md

 Update/Put,
 Iteration location ,
 Automatic Coffee Maker,
-Clearer instructions on how to use it
+Clearer instructions on how to use it,
+Possibly make a console version of this curl?